 Understanding your business and its biggest risk factors is crucial to deciding how much risk your organisation is willing to take in the pursuit of any value.
 Otherwise, cyber security efforts could have no limits, guidance, or immediate impact.
 It’s almost impossible – or at least highly inefficient – to protect something if you don’t understand its risks and weaknesses.

 The fundamental mission of cyber security is to protect your organisation, but how?
 Protection also includes business continuity, preventing loss (monetary or other), or increasing or preserving value for all stakeholders.
-So it is essential to understand these dependencies, how they are set up, what exactly you are trying to protect and from whom, and its impact on the business.
+So you have to understand these dependencies, how they are set up, what exactly you are trying to protect and from whom, and its impact on the business.
 So after you have done this risk assessment, you can get to work.
-Thinking about the data is usually a good place to start.
+Usually, starting with data consideration proves to be beneficial.

-2. Humans are the first line of defence
+2. Humans are the first line of Cyber Security defence

-The narrative of the responsibility of cyber security is usually centred around the people, deeming them the weakest link.
+The narrative often centers on people as the weakest link when discussing the responsibility of cybersecurity.
 We believe that to be quite untrue.
 Humans are the first line of defence for maintaining an organisation’s cyber security.
-This means it is crucial that all employees – without exception – receive appropriate training for their role or function in the organisation.
+This underscores the importance of providing suitable training to all employees, tailored to their roles or functions within the organization.
 This can be further encouraged and expanded on with internal events, competitions and rewards.
 Employees or users generally struggle to identify weaknesses in their cyber security knowledge, which increases the importance of proper training and presenting the training material in an understandable way.
 It is your responsibility as an organisation to offer a great user experience when conveying information about cyber security, or even when they interact with security in any way.

 3. Shifting Left – Integrate cyber security into the fabric!